 Extracellular Vesicle (Exosome) Nanobiotechnology

 Extracellular vesicles (EVs) - consisting of exosomes, microvesicles, and others - are secreted vesicles of cellular origin that comprise proteins, lipids, and RNAs and are thought to be critical mediators of intercellular communication.
 These vesicles can function as biological nanoparticles with abilities to cross biological barriers and evade immune response unmatched by any synthetic system.
 They can also be used in place of cell-based therapies where their drug-like qualities lend them significant advantages with regard to translation.
 However, the current translational potential of EVs is limited by biomanufacturing concerns as well as by a relative lack of control of cargo loading when compared to synthetic systems.
 Our group synergizes molecular characteristics of EVs with nanotechnology approaches to engineer novel nanobiotherapeutics for multiple applications.
-We are also interested in uncovering the fundamental role of EVs in intercellular communication in the vascular system and in cancer.
+We are also interested in uncovering more about the fundamental role of EVs in intercellular communication.

 - Lamichhane TN; Jeyaram A; Patel DB; Parajuli B; Livingston NK; Arumugasaamy N; Schardt JS; Jay SM.
 (2016) Oncogene Knockdown via Active Loading of Small RNAs into Extracellular Vesicles by Sonication.
 Cellular and Molecular Bioengineering Sep;9(3):315-324.